Free accessibility checker for any website

 SVG Accessible Names

-Checks that inline SVGs have title elements or aria-label attributes
+Checks that inline SVGs have title or aria-label tags.
+Without them, screen readers skip the graphic.

 Example findings from a scan